plone/plone.api/docs/relation.rst

     api.relation.get(source=source, target=target, relationship="friend", unrestricted=False, as_dict=False)

-You must provide either source, target or relationship, or a combination of those.
+You must provide either source, target or relationship, or a combination of those to :meth:`api.relation.get`.
 ``unrestricted`` and ``as_dict`` are optional.

 By default the result is a list of ``RelationValue`` objects.